DomenLemut/RGB-R-D/README.md

-RGB Matrix project with Arduino
+# RGB Matrix project with Arduino

-discription:
+### discription:
-A project for a school project.
+A school project.
 The program displays scrooling words of the word you write down manually.

-specs:
+### specs:
 Matrix used was of size W = 12, H = 10
 RGB LED model used: WS2812